 The SPIN2020 conference is canceled and re-organized as SPIN2021 conference in the same location, Matsue, Japan from October 18 - 22, 2021.
 The conference is considered to be held in (onsite+online)

 24th International Symposium on Spin Physics

-The symposium format consists of talks in plenary, parallel and poster sessions.
+hadrons.
+The symposium format consists of talks in plenary and parallel sessions.

-Matsue city and Shimane prefecture are a famous and interesting area with over 2,000 years of history ranging from the Japanese creation myth era to modern times.
+Although we will not organize a social event to minimize the possibility of the infection to COVID-19 on the site, we would like to introduce Matsue city and Shimane prefecture as a very attractive place in Japan.
+This place is a famous and interesting area with over 2,000 years of history ranging from the Japanese creation myth era to modern times.

 The page will be updated with additional information when available.

 For further information or questions, please contact the organizers

 directly or send an email to email@example.com

 We look forward to meeting you in Matsue.

 on behalf of the Local Organizing Committee